nikprov/Recipe-hub-app/recipe_hub_backend/readme_backend.md

    pip install -r requirements.txt
    ```

-### Common Steps for Both Approaches
+### Setting up the cloned django project

 1. Create your environment file:
    ```bash
    cp .env.example .env # For Windows: copy .env.example .env
    ```

-2. OPTIONAL - Only for Direct Clone Approach --> Generate a new secret key:
+2. Generate a new secret key:
    ```bash
    python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"
    ```

-3. Update your `.env` file with the new secret key you kept aside from the settings.py (as instructed in the previous guide section).
+3. Update your `.env` file with the new secret key.

 4. Choose the database and configure it in settings or/and in .env